digitalbazaar/bedrock/README.md

 ---------------------------------------

 1. npm run minify
-2. To test in dev mode, set the website config var 'minimizeJS' to true.
+2. To test in dev mode, set the website config var 'minify' to true.

 Generating a new self-signed SSL certificate for testing
 --------------------------------------------------------